StPaulStylee/100DaysOfCode/README.md

 I used CSS Grid to dominate the members section of the about page.
 ### Thoughts:
 This is definitely more challenging now that I am dealing with more content.
 Grid is great when making an overall layout, at it is great for nested grids as well... but it definitely takes a little more care once you started trying to organize more content within grid items.

+# Day 36: January 9th: 2018
+### What I did:
+I am playing with some 'ng-if' effects using angularjs
+### Thoughts:
+Mission creep can't set in.
+I need to finish these transitions tomorrow so I can get this site done and up. however, if these work out the way I want them to, it will look sweet.